meeplemaker/idl4-cc-rpi-install/README.md

 ### Step 3

 Next we will change some network settings on the Raspberry Pi.
 We will give the **eth0** interface a fixed IP-address.
 I suggest to use **192.168.100.1** but any other valid IP-address works as well of course.
-The settings are store in /etc/dhcpcd.conf.
-Let's open with the built-in text-editor **nano**.
+The settings are stored in /etc/dhcpcd.conf.
+Let's open it with the built-in text-editor **nano**.

     sudo nano /etc/dhcpcd.conf